 Look beyond the beans

-We all know that beans cause gas, but did you know that kale, cauliflower, and broccoli contain the same gas-inducing compound, called raffinose?
-Because our bodies are unable to completely digest naturally occurring raffinose, the bacteria in the colon ferment it, creates stinky methane, and causes bloating, according to the International Foundation of Gastrointestinal Disorders.
-You should not eliminate these veggies from your diet since their nutritional benefits far outweigh the bloating drawbacks, but you can take Beano or Bean-zyme (they contain an enzyme that helps break down raffinose) before you’re about to consume any of them.
-Follow these 23 tricks to flatten your belly without a lick of exercise!
+We all know that beans cause gas, but did you know that kale, cauliflower and broccoli contain the same gas-inducing compound, called raffinose?
+Because our bodies are unable to completely digest naturally occurring raffinose, the bacteria in the colon ferment it, creating stinky methane and causing bloating, according to the International Foundation of Gastrointestinal Disorders.
+You shouldn’t cut these veggies out of your diet since their nutritional benefits far outweigh the bloating drawbacks, but you can take Beano or Bean-zyme (they contain an enzyme that helps break down raffinose) before you’re about to consume any of them.

 Switch out processed soy

 Soy contains compounds that are chemically similar to estrogens and have estrogen-like effects, including bloating and weight gain.
 You should reduce the amount of processed, unfermented soy (the kind found in soy milk and soy cheese) that you consume.
-However, eating small amounts of unprocessed fermented soy such as miso, natto, and tempeh is okay, says Dr. Chutkan.
-If you’re lactose intolerant and rely on soy milk as your dairy substitute, substitute almond milk, coconut milk, or rice milk instead.
-Take a look at the 8 foods gastrointestinal doctors try to avoid.
+However, eating small amounts of unprocessed fermented soy such as miso, natto and tempeh is okay, says Dr. Chutkan.
+If you’re lactose intolerant and rely on soy milk as your dairy substitute, substitute almond milk, coconut milk or rice milk instead.

 Respect your body’s rhythms

 Your body follows its own cycle, and that goes for your digestive system, too.
-Like your brain, your stomach is more active during the day and quieter at night.
+Like your brain, your stomach is more active during the day, and quieter at night.
 This means that the later you consume a big meal, the slower your GI tract digests it.
 Also, the later in the day it is, the less likely you are to be up and on your feet, allowing gravity to assist in moving your system.
 So shrink your meal sizes as the day goes on.
 If you want to go out to eat, go for lunch or brunch.
-Added bonus: These meals are usually cheaper than dinner, so you’ll save money.

 Fill up on fiber (the right way)

-You probably don’t need to be told that a high-fiber diet is good for you.
-But what you should know is that supersize servings of fiber can sometimes block your digestive system.
-This is more likely to occur if your stomach and intestines are unaccustomed to such a diet or if you’re not consuming enough water to flush out your GI tract.
-To avoid these effects, always drink plenty of water with your meals; try to ingest your fiber earlier in the day, when your stomach is most active; space it out so you don’t eat all your fiber in one meal; and take a vigorous walk after you finish eating to trigger peristalsis, the natural movement of your gut muscles.
-These are the 13 best foods to eat that fight the bloat.
+You probably don’t need to be told that a high-fiber diet is good for you—but you should know that supersize servings of fiber can sometimes block your digestive system.
+This is more likely if your stomach and intestines aren’t typically used to so much fiber, or if you’re not consuming enough water to flush out your GI tract.
+To avoid those effects, always drink plenty of water with your meals; try to ingest your fiber earlier in the day, when your stomach is most active; space it out so you don’t eat all your fiber in one meal; and take a vigorous walk after you finish eating to trigger peristalsis, the natural movement of your gut muscles.

 Eat measured amounts of meat

 Meat takes more time for your digestive system to break down and pass through, leading to bloat.
 “Eating a lot of meat can expose you to unhealthy amounts of antibiotics that throw your gut bacteria out of whack and fill you with gas,” says Dr. Chutkan.
-He suggests adjusting your diet so that you consume no more than four ounces of animal protein a day.
+To reduce bloating, he suggests adjusting your diet so that you consume no more than four ounces of animal protein a day.

 We’ll let Dr. Chutkan give it to you straight.
 “Smoking is guaranteed to add to your bloat in three important ways,” she explains.
-“You end up inhaling and swallowing a lot of air when you smoke; the toxins in cigarette smoke cause inflammation in the lining of your stomach and intestines, which makes you bloated and uncomfortable; and smoking kills benefical bacteria in your digestive tract, leading to overgrowth of bloat-causing bad bacteria.”
-Make sure you know the 12 things your stomach may be trying to tell you.
+“You end up inhaling and swallowing a lot of air when you smoke; the toxins in cigarette smoke cause inflammation in the lining of your stomach and intestines, which makes you bloated and uncomfortable; and smoking kills beneficial bacteria in your digestive tract, leading to overgrowth of bloat-causing bad bacteria.”

 Ready to beat bloat?